openlibraryenvironment/gokb-info/docs/documentation/create-and-edit-packages.en.md

 ### 4. Notes

-* Make sure to import generic title lists into GOKb for each package.
+* Make sure to import generic title lists into GOKB for each package.
 Special, locally tailored packages (e.g. different access URL via proxy) from these generic packages, should only be used in local ERM systems.
-* For journal lists, make sure that each title has either a ZDBID, an e-ISSNs, or at least a corresponding print ISSN.
+* For journal lists, make sure that each title has either a ZDB id, an e-ISSNs, or at least a corresponding print ISSN.
 * All titles, especially from e-book packages, should have an internal, provider specific title ID (`title_id`), as other identifiers such as